suriyanas1234/learn.carobot.ca/docs/intro-to-C/c06-arrays.md

 ---
-title: Chapter 6 - Arrays
+title: Arrays
 sidebar_position: 6
 ---

+# How to Use Arrays in C

 ## Learning Goals
 By the end of this tutorial, you should be able to: